BeDaBio/Topspin_Automatisation/README.md

 ## Installation:

-1. Download all files from repository pressing the green code button and selecting  "Download ZIP".
+1. Download all files from repository pressing the green "⤓ Code" button and selecting  "Download ZIP".

 2. Unzip file.